adeleke5140/adeleke5140/README.md

 It's Kehinde.
 I create things that excites me; they could be potentially lasting.

 Coding is an expression of the creative spark in me.
+I also really enjoy web accessibilty and ontributed a bit to Anki: **the best spaced repitition app**

 I am currently learning Data structures and Algorithms.